orb-lang/espalier/doc/md/espalier/grammar.md

 must return a function taking two parameters:

-   - node :  The node under construction, which under normal circumstances will already have the ``first`` and ``last`` fields.
+   - node   :  The node under construction, which will already have the ``first``, ``last``, and ``str`` fields.

-   - str  :  The entire str the grammar is parsing.
+   - offset :  The offset, which indicates how much to add to the ``str`` field to get the actual offset into the string.

+               This is zero by default and is used to parse a string piecewise.

 Which must return that same node, decorated in whatever fashion is